duff-lab-team/AD-EV-characterisation/README.md

 # AD EV Characterisation
 #### *This analysis is complete and should not see major updates.*
-**In this project is the code and results associated with data characterising fractionated extracellular vesicles in Alzheimer's Disease.**
+**In this project are the code and results associated with data characterising fractionated extracellular vesicles in Alzheimer's Disease.**

 ```
 This file is part of AD-EV-characterisation.